 3. When a patient’s forehead lines have been completely smoothed, this can create a huge contrast to any sagging and wrinkling on the lower half of the face, making it so obvious that they have BonTA done.

 4. Completely smooth forehead lines also cause the brows to become too heavy, giving the effect of an even more tired and sad look.

 6. Artificially raised eyebrows – described as a ‘”Mr. Spock” (Star Trek) look on one or both sides, is another possible side effect.
 However, it is easily solvable and only needs diligent practitioners to ensure they follow up their patients after 2 weeks and correct it if necessary.
 Even more strange is that some patients like this unusual “eyebrow lift” which has contributed to the negative publicity.
-And it is important for patients to not focus on these patients but rather the majority that leave looking very natural and rejuvenated.
+And it is important for patients to not focus on these patients but rather the majority that leaves looking very natural and rejuvenated.
 Some practitioners also try to raise the eyebrow too much, resulting in stretching of the eyelid exposing its crepey appearance.
 This emphasizes the importance of selecting the correct practitioner with the most expertise.

 I am convinced, however, that there is an amazing movement in South Africa working to elevate the level of Aesthetics to the highest degree.
 The first step is ensuring that practices are purely dedicated to Aesthetics and that these are continuously being updated with new advancements and techniques.
 The next stage is educating patients and keeping them informed about the procedures and products used and that social media is promoting the natural look rather than the overdone “frozen” look.
-In the near future, we will see more “baby Botox” and more sophisticated facial makeovers that leave patients feeling beautified and rejuvenated but with no obvious evidence of work having been done.
+In the near future, we will see more sophisticated facial makeovers that leave patients feeling beautified and rejuvenated but with no obvious evidence of work having been done.